spymark/RepData_PeerAssessment2/PA2-template.md

 Synopsis
 ---------------------------
-describes and summarizes the data analysis in less than 10 sentences

 The purpose of this report is to use the information stored in the  NOAA Storm Database to find out which types of events have the most severe effects on Population Health and the Economy.
 This is **important**, because if we are able to **stratify** these events with respect to the aforementioned categories, given the fact that there are **finite resources that can be dedicated for prevention and protection against these events**, we can focus these resources to target the events with the biggest impact, thus **maximizing the efficiency of those resources**.

 We will start with an exploration of the data, in an attempt to find out what sort of information is included, which are the variables in the dataset we need to focus on, whether we need to clean or impute the data and in general any assumptions we need to have in mind for our analysis.

 The questions we are looking to answer do not require statistical inference.
 As a starting point, descriptive statistics should provide us with enough understanding to answer.
 However, it might be meaningfull to retrospectively look for other underlying relations in our data.

-After loading and processing the dataset, we will do any necessary transformations Data Processing
+After loading and processing the dataset, we will identify the variables of interest and aggregate the resulting effects by events with respect to these variables.
+Data Processing
 ---------------
 describes how the data were loaded into R and processed for analysis